Myxir294/Modbus_RTU/README.md

 The program is operated with the use of prepared dataframes, transmitted character by character in a hexadecimal format, by the Realterm terminal.
 The end of dataframe (normally sygnalized by a specified timestamp) is simulated by artificial marking after sending the set number of characters.

-Further english descriptions will be added in the future.
+Further descriptions will be added in the future.

 THE PROGRAM IS NOT A LITERAL INSTANCE OF MODBUS RTU PROTOCOL, IT JUST SHOWS ITS WORKING PRINCIPLES FOR EDUCATIONAL PURPOSES